 The Way You Use Money Can Make or Break Your Life

-The principal reason players agree to put themselves in harm’s way to win the Squid Game is because of their poor mishandling of their finances.
+The principal reason players agree to put themselves in harm’s way to win the Squid Game is because of the poor mishandling of their finances.
 Always keep your spending within your means.
 When you receive your paycheck, save, invest, and spend.
 Using these three in the reverse order can have catastrophic consequences, both in your personal and professional life.

 Your Life, Your Responsibility